KunwarBindra/KunwarBindra/README.md

 **Stack:** FastAPI, PostgreSQL, WebSocket, Docker, AWS EC2
 - Devised a real-time order management system using FastAPI and WebSocket for live updates, PostgreSQL with SQLAlchemy for a scalable backend, and asynchronous handling, cutting update latency by 35% under peak load.
 - Containerized the application using Docker and deployed it on AWS EC2; streamlined CI/CD with GitHub Actions and Docker Hub, cutting deployment time by 50%.
 Ensured secure delivery via SSH and EC2 security groups, maintaining 99.9% uptime.

-### MemoryLane AI
-**Stack:** Next.js, TypeScript, Material UI, Whisper API, Vercel
-- Created a platform for individuals with Dementia using Next.js, TypeScript, and Material UI; enabling users to record and organize memory events, and generate personalized photo albums with images powered by GPT-4-based DALL·E 3.
-- Integrated OpenAI’s Whisper API for audio-to-text conversion, transcribing 500+ memory event recordings to enhance research accessibility, and set up a CI/CD pipeline on Vercel to ensure efficient platform deployment.

 ---